New estimates and tests of independence in some copula models: Concluding remarks

 \section{Concluding remarks}

 We have introduced a new estimation and test procedure in parametric copula models with unknown margins.
-The methods is based on divergences between copulas and the duality technique.
+The method is based on divergences between copulas and the duality technique.
 It generalizes the maximum pseudo-likelihood one, and applies both when the parameter is an interior or a boundary value, in particular for testing the null hypothesis of independence.
-It will be interesting to investigate the problem of the choice of the divergence which leads to an ``optimal'' (in some sense) estimate or test in terms of efficiency and robustness.
+Simulation results show that the $\chi^2$-divergence estimate is a good trad-off between efficiency and robustness.
+It will be interesting to investigate theoretically the problem of the choice of the divergence which leads to an ``\emph{optimal}'' (in some sense) estimate or test in terms of efficiency and robustness.